Call for Papers for the 8th IPMA Research Conference

 Understanding organizations as social systems with people interacting in order to achieve a commonly shared goal, self-organizing provides space for the people involved in getting things done.
 Based on respective motivation, skills and competences, communication and collaboration with others, as well as organizational settings (including but not limited to strategies, structures, processes, cultures, leadership behaviour and so on and so forth) self-organization, may be possible or hindered.
 The research literature and the global standards, such as IPMA Individual Competence Baseline consider self-determination, -management, -control and self-fulfilment as an important competence for people engaged in projects.
 However, there is the need for better understanding the conditions, prerequisites, potentials and threats of self-organizing in the field of projects.

-Therefore the theme of the 8th IPMA Research Conference in Berlin, 10 and 11 September 2020 in Berlin will be “Projects as arenas for self-organizing”.
+Therefore the theme of the 8th IPMA Research Conference, 9th to 11th September 2020 will be “Projects as arenas for self-organizing”.

 |» Developments, potentials and application areas of self-organizing